Christianalamassi/Vet-Tiere/README.md

 <img src="static/images/wwww.jpg">

-This project was designed and developed to create a simple and easy method for the clients to book themselves an appointment.
+This project is designed and developed to create a simple and easy method for the clients to book themselves an appointment.
 The users are given the possibility to book an appointment, change it and delete it at any time.
 All these functionalities can be accessed by any user with an account.
 The admins have special permissions for controlling the data.
 The